A patent gives its holder the exclusive right to an invention

 The European patent system is being reformed.
-Under the new system, the applicant may also be granted a European unitary patent covering 26 EU countries.
-The new system is expected to enter into force in 2017.
+Under the new system, the applicant may also in the future be granted a European unitary patent covering 26 EU countries.

 The question of who has the right to the invention is fundamental to patents.
 Even though, as a rule, the inventor has the right to the invention, in employment relationships the right to the invention may also belong to the employer.
 The Act on the Right in Employee Inventions and the Act on the Right in Inventions made at Higher Education Institutions contain provisions on the rights and obligations of the inventors and employers.

 The utility model has the same purpose as a patent: to protect the invention.
 It is in many ways similar to a patent and is also known as a petty patent.
 The term refers to the fact that it is easier to obtain a utility model than a patent.